aughban/awsqr/README.md

 # awsqr

+__I suggest you add the QR code given and then use the secret to generate this one, just incase__

 I have a fair number of AWS accounts.
 I use it both personally and professionally.
 I was finding it difficult to add new accounts and keep track of which account / user they were associated in.
 Most other MFA providers set the issuer field in the QR code which makes life a little easier.

 This utility is just really to help set the issuer, i suggest you add an account label (--accountlabel) with the name of the account you want.